 Short Introduction of Characters in Othello

-The play, Othello, has limited range of characters.
+The play, Othello, has a limited range of characters.
 Othello is the protagonist of the play, Iago is the villain, and Desdemona is the heroin in the play.
-All of them are described in detail below.
+All of them are described below.

 Desdemona is a noble Venetian lady, daughter of a Senator, Brabantio.
 She Loves Othello for his courage and adventurous tales.
 She marries Othello and accompanies him to campaign against Turks in Cyprus.
 She is innocent, loving, and caring wife.
 Iago spoils her life by making her husband against her.
 She beg from her husband not no kill or to banish her or give her some time to prove herself but cruel Othello strangles her with a pillow on her bed.
 Desdemona says to Emilia that he is innocent and denies telling that anyone has killed her, and dies.
 She dies declaring her love for his husband.